 With ShipBob’s advanced analytics and reporting tool, you get access to a streamlined dashboard that visually displays data to help with inventory forecasting, lets you identify inventory trends and patterns, and much more.

-The data and insights are shown in real time, which makes it easy to see current stock availability at each fulfillment center location, which can help you determine when it’s time to restock inventory.
+The data and insights are shown in real time, which makes it easy to see current stock availability at each fulfilment centre location, which can help you determine when it’s time to restock inventory.

 Ines Guien, Vice President of Operations at Dossier

-To learn more about how ShipBob can you help you optimize your supply chain, click the button below.
+To learn more about how ShipBob can you help you optimise your supply chain, click the button below.

 Inventory vs. stock FAQs